khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 - Resize images before API calls to control costs
 - Use async requests for batch processing

 These building blocks combine into applications like video summarizers, multimodal chatbots, document analyzers that handle mixed media, and accessibility tools that describe visual content.
+For real-time visual processing, see our guide on [Object Detection with YOLO](/posts/Object-Detection-with-Python-YOLO/).
 Start with the chatbot example above and extend it to fit your specific use case.

+---

+## Related Posts

+- [Fine-Tuning Large Language Models with Python](/posts/Fine-Tuning-LLMs-with-Python/) - Fine-tune models for domain-specific multimodal tasks
+- [RAG with Python: Retrieval-Augmented Generation](/posts/RAG-with-Python-Retrieval-Augmented-Generation/) - Combine image captions and transcripts with retrieval-augmented generation
+- [Object Detection with Python: YOLO](/posts/Object-Detection-with-Python-YOLO/) - Add real-time object detection to your multimodal pipeline